PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 ![App Screen Shot](./images/ModularityApp.png)

 In the app above, there are two main components.
-The first component is the main window which contains the controls on the left and the status bar at the bottom of the window.
+The first component is the main window that contains the controls on the left and the status bar at the bottom of the window.
 The second is the set of controls on the right containing the title, a text box and a button to update the text box.

 Focusing on the left hand side, clicking on the button ```UPDATE``` will update the value in the text block above the button.
 It will also update the text in the status bar.